 Existing research suggests the overall survival rates for haplo transplant recipients is better than patients who receive a mismatched transplant, which is encouraging, but this is still a relatively new technique which is being closely evaluated, and the long term risks and benefits are still to be fully appreciated.

-For more information about having a haplo transplant, download our Haplo Transplant Factsheet from the Anthony Nolan website.
+For more information about having a haplo transplant, see our What is a haploidentical stem cell transplant? page.